spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 |**Spectro Cloud Organization** |Enter your Palette Organization.|
 |**Spectro Cloud Project** |Enter your desired Project within the selected Organization.|

-5. Once you have authenticated successfully, invoke the PCG installer by executing the following command.
+5. When you authenticate successfully, invoke the PCG installer by issuing the following command.
 When prompted, enter the information listed in each of the following tables.
     <br />
     ```bash
     palette pcg install